koriaf/parks-bce-integration-bookable-things/api.rst

    If you actually to filter by a time of day, you have to do it on the client side.

+   You can the fact we ignore the time of day to bust our cache (CDN).
+   Maybe this will help you debug something.

+   *(note to self:
+   remember to memory-cache our DB queries to prevent explicit-microsecond DOSsing)*

-   If no "until" parameter given, then either for all of the future or some sensible default will be used.
+   If no "until" parameter is given, then either for all of the future or some sensible default will be used.
    This is not entirely defined,